 About Driver Reviver in WA

-The locations generally operate during public and school holidays, and and long weekends.
-Volunteers man each stop donating their time to ensure motorists can avoid fatigue and reach their destinations safely.
+The locations generally operate during public and school holidays, and long weekends.
+Volunteers man each stop, donating their time to provide motorists with an opportunity to contribute to road safety by addressing driver fatigue.
 See dates for upcoming Driver Reviver stops.

-The stations are an ideal place to take a break on a long journey.
-They also provide an opportunity for Local Governments, police, sponsors and other road safety partners to work together to try and combat fatigue.
+Driver Reviver sites are an ideal place to take a break on a long journey.
+They also provide an opportunity for Local Governments, police, sponsors and other road safety partners to work together towards zero deaths and serious injuries on our roads.

 The facts about fatigue

 There are many causes of fatigue, with driving for a long period of time seen as one of the key causes to fatigue-related road trauma.

 There is a higher fatigue risk when driving at night time and on rural roads.
 The WA 10 Year Crash Statistics report showed that fatigue was a factor in more than double serious crashed on rural WA roads between the hours of midnight and 6.00am.

 The reaction time of a driver who has been awake for 17 – 19 hours is similar to the reaction time of a driver with a blood alcohol concentration (BAC) of 0.05.

 Not sleeping for 20 – 25 hours will reduce a driver’s reaction time to the equivalent reaction time of someone with a BAC of 0.10.